Ex-Romanian PM elected head of European centrist group with Macron's blessing

-The way opened up for Dacian Ciolos after Macron's hand-picked candidate, his former Europe Minister Nathalie Loiseau, pulled out of the race following a series of gaffes and a lackluster European election campaign.
+The way opened up for Dacian Ciolos after Macron's hand-picked candidate, his former Europe Minister Nathalie Loiseau, pulled out of the race following a series of gaffes and a lacklustre European election campaign.

 Ciolos, 49, a former EU agriculture commissioner, was picked in a secret ballot by Renew Europe lawmakers in Brussels, defeating Dutch liberal democrat Sophie in't Veld.
 The liberal grouping was known as ALDE before Macron's lawmakers joined.